 Who is at risk for Lyme disease?

-Deer bring ticks into your yard and reducing deer populations can help in lowering tick numbers.
+Deer bring ticks into your yard, so reducing deer populations can help in lowering tick numbers.
 Birds and other animals also transport ticks.
 Mice are a primary reservoir for Lyme disease as well as a number of disease-causing microorganisms and often have many deer ticks attached to them.
 A tick seeking a blood meal will attach to a mouse, feed, and become infected.
-Other infections transmitted at the same time as Lyme disease can include Anaplasmosis, Babesiosis, Bartonellaosis, Ehrlichiosis, Mycoplasmosis, and Rocky Mountain spotted fever.
-Ticks are described as a cesspool of disease.
-The spring and summer months are the “Prime Time for Lyme,” however, you can be bitten year-round.
+Other infections transmitted at the same time as Lyme disease may include Anaplasmosis, Babesiosis, Bartonellosis, Ehrlichiosis, Powassan Fever, Mycoplasmosis, Rocky Mountain spotted fever, etc. Ticks are described as a cesspool of disease.
+The spring and summer months are the prime time for Lyme; however, you can be bitten year-round.
 Ticks seek a blood meal anytime the temperature is high enough for them to be mobile, even with snow cover.

 Personal prevention tips

-Avoid sitting on the ground, stone walls, woodpiles or fallen logs; use an impervious ground cover, e.g., Gore-Tex®.
-Walk in the center of well-maintained trails; avoid contacting brush along trails, and do not use deer trails.
+Avoid sitting on the ground, stone walls, woodpiles or fallen logs, use an impervious ground cover, e.g., Gore-Tex®.
+Walk in the center of well-maintained trails, avoid contacting brush along trails, and do not use deer trails.
 Periodically check for ticks while in tick-infested areas.
 Deer ticks like cool, moist environments, such as leaf litter, tall grass, and the edge of yards, playgrounds, wooded areas, or roadsides.
-Many infections occur within the home yard if bordered by deer inhabited woods.
+Many infections occur within the home yard if bordered by deer-inhabited woods.

 Rynoskin underwear is made from a knitted breathable stretch fabric that ticks have difficulty penetrating.
 It is reportedly helpful for hunters and anyone outdoors when the weather is cooler.
 Available in long sleeved tops, long bottoms, socks, hoods, and gloves.
-(Available from www.rynoskin.com)
+Available from rynoskin.com.

 Permethrin is a synthetic chemical that kills ticks.
-Spray shoes, boots, socks, pants, sleeves, gloves, kerchief, and hat.
-Spray outdoors, and do not apply to skin.
-Available from Sawyer, Ultrathon Gear and Clothing Spray, Duranon, Permanone, etc. in outdoor retail stores or online.
+Treat shoes, boots, socks, pants, sleeves, gloves, kerchief, and hat.
+Spray clothing outdoors until wet.
+Do not apply to skin.
+Available from Sawyer, Ultrathon Gear and Clothing Spray, Duranon, Permanone, etc. or outdoor retail stores or online.
 A clothing soaking- treatment (DurationTM) is available (see LINK 1 at end).
 Treated clothing can be worn when dry.
 A treatment lasts 6 weeks.
 Follow all label directions carefully.

-Pretreated with permethrin and effective through 70 washings.
+Clothing commercially treated with permethrin and effective through 70 washings.
 Developed by the US Department of Defense.
-(Available from ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see LINK 2 at end -link 2 has a special LDASEPA discount).
+Available from Insect Shield, ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see LINK 2 at end -link 2 has a special LDASEPA discount).

 After returning indoors

 Immediately perform a careful tick check.
 Deer ticks are tiny and difficult to see.
 If possible, have someone else inspect you.
-Be sure to check your hairline and were clothes fit tightly.
+Be sure to check your hairline and where clothes fit tightly.
 Parents should check children.
 Shower promptly using a washcloth to remove unattached ticks.
 Remove attached ticks immediately using fine pointed tweezers or tick-removal tool.
 Grasp tick close to the skin, pull gently straight out.
-Do not use petroleum jelly, alcohol, soap, lit match or cigarette as this might cause the tick to regurgitate Lyme bacteria into you.
+Do not use petroleum jelly, alcohol, soap, lit match or the tick may regurgitate infectious microorganisms into you.
 Save tick in a plastic bag or vial with a moistened cotton ball for identification and possible testing.
 After removing the tick, call your doctor promptly and consider requesting immediate antibiotic treatment.
 If the tick is infected, early diagnosis and appropriate treatment is key to recovery.
 Delay will allow the infection to disseminate in the body where treatment is often less effective.